Recipe: Carrot Cake Power Bites

 One last note before we jump into the recipe: These bites are best when eaten straight from the fridge or the freezer, since chilling helps firm them up.
-They become soft and fairly squishy again at room temperature, though still just as tasty!
+They become soft and fairly squishy again at room temperature!
 If you’re taking them in your bag for a later snack, pack them in a hard-sided container; they’ll squish and flatten if they’re in a plastic bag.

 For the power bites:

 medium carrots (about 8 ounces), peeled and sliced into 1/2-inch pieces